jawad-shuja/css-funding-callenge/README.md

 * SASS source files that can be compiled using the compass gem.
 * Responsive styles with basic variables and media queries.
 * Dynamic progress bar with JS for adding contributions.
+* Compass configuration to compile SASS to CSS.
+* HTML file to view the design.

 ## Setup instructions